Acupuncture: Can It Help My Rheumatoid Arthritis?

 Patients should always discuss acupuncture with their individual physicians, prior to undergoing treatment, since certain conditions may make it ill-advised.
 For example, if a patient is taking a blood-thinning medication, extra care would need to be taken.
 Also, if a patient has a seizure disorder or irregular heartbeat, then the practice of electroacupuncture, (in which a small electric current is passed between pairs of acupuncture needles), should be avoided.

-Unfortunately, Medicare does not cover acupuncture, and only some insurance plans do.
+Medicare does not cover acupuncture for rheumatoid arthritis.
+Coverage by other insurance plans varies, so it’s important to check with your insurance provider before starting treatment.
 Standard treatment for pain is 6 to 10 treatments spread over 3 to 5 weeks.
 Ask your acupuncturist how many treatments are needed to see an improvement in your pain.
+Typically, after 6 to 10 treatments, the patient may continue treatment at a lower frequency or stop the treatment and resume on an as-needed basis.

-Acupuncture may be a safe and effective treatment for RA related pain, but it is not a substitute for disease-modifying medication treatment.
+Acupuncture may be a safe and effective treatment for RA related pain, but it is not a substitute for disease-modifying medication treatments.
 Always consult your physician before starting treatment, to discuss whether this might be an option for you.

 For more helpful information, visit the following websites: